Ānanda (Hindu philosophy): Dvaita vedanta

 Based on a reading of the Bhagavad Gita, Dvaita vedanta interprets ananda as happiness derived via good thoughts and good deeds that depend on the state and on the control of the mind.
-Through evenness of temper and mind, the state of supreme bliss is reached in all aspects of one’s life.
+Through evenness of temper and mind, the state of supreme bliss is reached in all aspects of one's life.

-Abhinavagupta
+Ananda in Kashmir Shaivism

 Abhinavagupta views ānanda as integral to spiritual realization.
 He speaks of liberation through the union of Shiva (the non-dual absolute) and Shakti (the totality of existence).
 Abhinavagupta also identifies bliss as one of the five fundamental aspects of the supreme (Shiva).

 Ramanuja

 According to Ramanujacharya of the Vishishtadvaita vedanta school, true happiness arises through divine grace, which becomes available through the surrender of one's ego to the Divine.
-The practice of prapatti (unreserved resignation to the Lord) allows the soul's bondage to the delusions of independence to be transcended in the supreme bliss of devotion to the Divine.
+The practice of prapatti (unreserved submission to the Lord) allows the soul's bondage to the delusions of independence to be transcended in the supreme bliss of devotion to the Divine.

-Swami Vivekananda
+Ananda in modern Vedanta

 According to Swami Vivekananda, the one great idea common to all religions is that every soul is connected to the divine, that divinity is our true nature:We are one with Infinite Existence, we are one with Infinite Knowledge, and we are one with Infinite Bliss.
 The Sat-Chit-Ananda, the Existence-Knowledge-Bliss Absolute, is the nature of the Soul; and all things and beings that we see in the world are Its expressions, dimly or brightly manifested.

-Sri Aurobindo

 Sri Aurobindo, in his book The Life Divine, discusses ānanda as the "delight of existence", an infinite delight of being that is the essential nature of consciousness, and the reason and basis of all things:Delight is existence, Delight is the secret of creation, Delight is the root of birth, Delight is the cause of remaining in existence, Delight is the end of birth and that into which creation ceases.
 "From Ananda" says the Upanishad "all existences are born, by Ananda they remain in being and increase, to Ananda they depart."

-Sri Ramana Maharshi

 Ramana Maharshi proposes that ananda can be attained by inner enquiry, by following the thought "Who am I?" to its deepest level.
 'I' is the unqualified substratum underlying all qualified states.
-Sat-Chit-Ananda (being-consciouness-bliss) is the Self, the residuum left over after discarding all that is not-self.
+Sat-Chit-Ananda (being-consciousness-bliss) is the Self, the residuum left over after discarding all that is not-self.

+Nacheva notes that the term sat-chit-ananda "is notably absent from texts that can be confidently attributed to Sankara, as well as from works predating him" and describes it as a concept belonging to later Advaita Vedanta and other later traditions.